nirv-ai/scripts/README.md

 - requires the following to be available
   - [JQ](https://stedolan.github.io/jq/)
   - [YQ](https://github.com/mikefarah/yq)
+  - bash, or zsh/fish/etc set to `export bash=zsh`
+    - moving to POSIX shell soon
   - each script requires the service it works with, e.g. registry.sh requires docker, vault requires vault, etc
 - clone the repo and symlink the scripts to the root of your repo
   - some scripts are useful in the root of a specific app, e.g. nmd.sh should be wherever you execute nomad